Contact the GG Archives

 Ferdinand Foch: Commander-In-Chief of the Allied Forces

-This maxim was seen to be as true to-day as in Napoleon’s time, when, after four years of furious fighting, great losses, and serious sacrifices, the Allies turned to Ferdinand Foch as their leader, and accepted the French General as their Chief.
+This maxim was seen to be as accurate today as in Napoleon's time, when, after four years of furious fighting, significant losses, and serious sacrifices, the Allies turned to Ferdinand Foch as their leader and accepted the French General as their Chief.

 Sir Douglas Haig, Commander in Chief of the British Forces in France and Belgium.
 Pictorial History of the World Greatest War, 1919.